ArchipelagoMW/Archipelago/docs/network protocol.md

 In the case that the client does not authenticate properly and receives a [ConnectionRefused](#ConnectionRefused) then the server will maintain the connection and allow for follow-up [Connect](#Connect) packet.

-There are libraries available that implement the this network protocol in [Java](https://github.com/ArchipelagoMW/Archipelago.MultiClient.Java) or [.Net](https://github.com/ArchipelagoMW/Archipelago.MultiClient.Net)
+There are libraries available that implement the this network protocol in [Python](https://github.com/ArchipelagoMW/Archipelago/blob/main/CommonClient.py), [Java](https://github.com/ArchipelagoMW/Archipelago.MultiClient.Java) and [.Net](https://github.com/ArchipelagoMW/Archipelago.MultiClient.Net)

-There is a generic client available that implements this logic in [Python](https://github.com/ArchipelagoMW/Archipelago/blob/main/CommonClient.py), For Super Nintendo games there are clients available in either [Node](https://github.com/ArchipelagoMW/SuperNintendoClient) or [Python](https://github.com/ArchipelagoMW/Archipelago/blob/main/SNIClient.py), There are also game specific clients available for [The Legend of Zelda: Ocarina of Time](https://github.com/ArchipelagoMW/Z5Client) or [Final Fantasy 1](https://github.com/ArchipelagoMW/Archipelago/blob/main/FF1Client.py)
+For Super Nintendo games there are clients available in either [Node](https://github.com/ArchipelagoMW/SuperNintendoClient) or [Python](https://github.com/ArchipelagoMW/Archipelago/blob/main/SNIClient.py), There are also game specific clients available for [The Legend of Zelda: Ocarina of Time](https://github.com/ArchipelagoMW/Z5Client) or [Final Fantasy 1](https://github.com/ArchipelagoMW/Archipelago/blob/main/FF1Client.py)

 ## Synchronizing Items
 When the client receives a [ReceivedItems](#ReceivedItems) packet, if the `index` argument does not match the next index that the client expects then it is expected that the client will re-sync items with the server.
 This can be accomplished by sending the server a [Sync](#Sync) packet and then a [LocationChecks](#LocationChecks) packet.